From the Kuniya carpark, visitors can walk the short track to Mutitjulu waterhole, home of a wanampi, an ancestral watersnake.

 Here you can learn how Kuniya and Liru (the woma python woman and poisonous snake man) helped create Uluru.
 This is a living cultural landscape.
 Kuniya is still here.
 Her spirit is here.
 The art caves are still used by Anangu today.
 This is a special place.

 Grade 1 | 1 km return | 30-45 mins | wheelchair accessible

-Aboriginal Culture Carpark Disabled access available Visitor Information Centre World Heritage
+Aboriginal Culture Carpark Disabled access available Indigenous experiences and/or cultural immersion Indigenous owned and controlled Indigenous themes and/or interpretation Visitor Information Centre World Heritage

 3 day pass – $25.00 adult, $12.50 child (5-15 yrs).